-We estimate that our net proceeds from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million, or \$ million if the underwriters exercise their option to purchase additional shares in full.
-We intend to use the proceeds of the offering to fund our ongoing clinical trials of APR-246, the potential expansion of our ongoing clinical trials of APR-246, the initiation of additional clinical trials of APR-246 by us or by clinical investigators, research related to APR-246 and research related to our platform and other programs, including our next-generation p53 reactivator, APR-548, and for working capital and other general corporate purposes.
-See "Use of Proceeds" on page 75 for a more complete description of the intended use of proceeds from this offering.
+We estimate that our net proceeds from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$66.2 million, or \$76.6 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$15.00 per share, which is the mid-point of the price range set forth on the cover page of this prospectus.
+We intend to use the net proceeds from the offering to fund: (i) future Phase 1b/2 clinical studies of APR-246 for solid tumor and hematological malignancies as well as additional future clinical studies to be determined if the data derived from such Phase 1b/2 clinical studies is favorable; (ii) continued research and development activities for APR-548, including ongoing IND-enabling studies and a first-in-human clinical trial; (iii) the ongoing preclinical and clinical development of APR-246, including preparation and submission of a New Drug Application (NDA) in MDS; and (iv) general research and development activities, working capital and other general corporate activities including the buildout of infrastructure to support the advancement of our product candidates.
+See "Use of Proceeds" on page 77 for a more complete description of the intended use of proceeds from this offering.